trabdlkarim/pycalco/README.md

 # PyCalco

-A powerful arithmetic expressions evaluator.
+A powerful command line tool for arithmetic expressions evaluation in Python.